Justification of Red List Category

 Trend justification

-On Saipan, available habitat has been reduced for agriculture, home-building and tourist-related facilities although in recent years these have not had a substantial impact.
+Habitat loss and degradation, as well as predation by introduced mammals, are considered the primary threats to the species (USFWS 2020).
+On Saipan, available habitat has been reduced for agriculture, home-building and tourist-related facilities as a result of extensive economic development, although in recent years this may not have had a substantial impact.
 During the early 20th Century the native forest habitat was devastated by agriculture such as sugar cane and the invasion of Saipan by the US military (J. E. Gourley in litt.
 2012).
-Persistent reports from the island of Saipan suggest that the Brown Tree Snake (Boiga irregularis) may be in the process of becoming established there (Rodd and Savidge 2007) and unless it can be controlled, the reed-warbler population is likely to be extirpated rapidly once snake numbers have reached the point where they impact bird populations.
 Ivy Gourd (Coccinia grandis) became established in the mid-1990s and has effectively invaded >90% of forest stands on Saipan (S. Mosher in litt.
 2012).
 This species covers forest canopies, effectively smothering the canopy to the point of killing trees to causing the collapse of the canopy, therefore reducing the canopy height that is important for nesting reed-warblers (S. Mosher in litt.
 2012).
 The habitat on Alamagan is heavily degraded from grazing by feral ungulates (F. Amidon in litt.
-2012, N. Johnson in litt.
-2012).
-Introduced predators, including feral cats (Felis catus) and rats (Rattus spp.), and possibly monitor lizard (Varanus indicus), may be a large factor in the reported high proportion of nest failures (USFWS 1998, Mosher 2006).
+2012, Marshall et al. 2021), though it may be the case that the species has co-existed with ungulates for several centuries (CNMI in litt.
+2024).
+Introduced predators, including feral cats (Felis catus) and especially rats (Rattus spp.), and possibly monitor lizard (Varanus indicus), may be a large factor in the reported high proportion of nest failures (USFWS 1998, Mosher 2006).
+A significant future threat is the proliferation of Brown Tree Snakes (Boiga irregularis), which caused the rapid extinction of this taxon's sister species, A. luscinius, on the island of Guam.
+Though there have been numerous sightings of the species, the robust biosecurity measures in place are believed to have thus far prevented the snakes from becoming established on Saipan (Yackel Adams et al. 2021).

 Conservation and Research Actions Underway

-A recovery plan exists for the pre-split taxon (U.S. Fish and Wildlife Service 1998) but there has been little or no active management for the species to date and the milestones in the plan are now out of date.
+A recovery plan exists for the pre-split taxon (USFWS 1998) but there has been little active management for the species to date and the milestones in the plan are now out of date.
 However, provisions to protect habitat and mitigate loss have generally been included in major land development projects.
-Trap lines for snakes are maintained at ports, night searches are conducted and a sniffer dog programme has recently been established.
-Publicity campaigns were conducted to raise the general awareness of island residents, including port workers, about the dangers of snake colonisation (USFWS 1998).
-Repeat surveys have been conducted on Saipan in 1982, 1997 and 2007 and on Alamagan in 2000 and 2010 (Marshall et al. 2011).
+The Saipan Upland Mitigation Bank was re-established in 2009 to maintain a baseline population and mitigate impacts of development projects (USFWS 2020).
+Limited habitat restoration efforts are in place (USFWS 2020).
+Brown tree snake interdiction efforts are ongoing on Saipan (USFWS 2020).
+Trap lines for snakes are maintained at ports, night searches are conducted and a sniffer dog programme has been established.
+Publicity campaigns have been conducted to raise the general awareness of island residents, including port workers, about the dangers of snake colonisation (USFWS 1998).
+The robust biosecurity measures in place are believed to have thus far prevented the snakes from becoming established on Saipan (Yackel Adams et al. 2021), however such measures are reliant on local government funds which are relatively unstable (CNMI in litt.
+2024).

 18 cm.
 Large, lanky, scruffy-looking warbler with long bill and often dishevelled feathers and erect head feathers when singing.
 Dingy olive-yellow above, with dull yellow eyebrow and underparts.
 Voice Call a loud distinctive chuck or tchack.
 Males sing long, loud, varied and complex song.
 Hints Skulks in dense thickets, more often heard than seen.
 Sometimes sings at night.
 Male most often sings from exposed perches.